-There are many ways to recycle old coffee cans – waste baskets, storage containers, flower pots, etc. – but one of the most fun is to upcycle a can into a bird house.
-While there are many ways to turn a coffee can into a bird house, this easy project is suitable for a wide range of birds and requires no woodworking experience, very few tools and just a few minutes to complete.
+There are many ways to recycle old coffee cans, from waste baskets to storage containers to flower pots, but one of the most fun is to upcycle a can into a birdhouse.
+While there are many ways to turn a coffee can into a birdhouse, this easy project is suitable for a wide range of birds and requires no woodworking experience, very few tools, and just a few minutes to complete.

 Choose Your Can

-The can doesn't need to be just a coffee can, either – any similarly sized can, such as large economy sizes for fruit, pudding, juice or other canned foods – can be used for this project in the same way.
+The can doesn't need to be just a coffee can to make a new birdhouse.
+Any similarly sized can, such as large economy sizes for fruit, pudding, juice, nuts, or other canned foods can be used for this project in the same way.

 Prepare the Can

-The entrance to the bird house can be created in two ways.
-If you prefer a nesting shelf or ledge that will work for robins, doves and other larger species, simply discard the can's lid and the entire front of the can will remain open for easy access - this is also the process for cans without lids, if the top of the can needs to be cut away.
-If you prefer a home for smaller birds that use bird houses, such as wrens, chickadees or nuthatches, use heavy scissors to cut a 1-1.5-inch hole in the can's plastic lid.
+The entrance to the birdhouse can be created in two ways.
+If you prefer a nesting shelf or ledge that will work for robins, doves, and other larger species, simply discard the can's lid and the entire front of the can will remain open for easy access.
+If you prefer a home for smaller birds, such as wrens, chickadees, or nuthatches, use heavy scissors or a craft knife to cut a 1-1.5-inch hole in the can's plastic lid.
 The entrance hole can be centered or slightly above center, but should not be low on the lid to minimize the risk of hatchlings accidentally falling out.
 Fit the lid snuggly back onto the can, and the house is ready to use.

 Mounting the House

-Recycling is a great way to be a green birder, and recycling an old coffee can into a new bird house is an ideal way to be eco-friendly and bird-friendly at the same time.
-Add a teapot bird house or teacup bird feeder to your garden as well, and you'll be sharing all your favorite beverages with the birds.
+Recycling is a great way to be a green birder, and recycling an old coffee can into a new birdhouse is an ideal way to be eco-friendly and bird-friendly at the same time.
+Add a teapot bird house or plastic bottle bird feeder to your garden as well, and you'll be sharing all your favorite beverages with the birds.